dwijmistry11/ai/README.md

-Add your working ai model jupiter notebook for any modality
+Add your working ai model jupyter notebook for any modality